PRBonn/rko_lio/python/README.md

 <details>
 <summary>Rosbag dataloader</summary>

-If you're working with rosbags, either ros1 or ros2 bags, there's a few conditions by which you can simply run
+If you're working with rosbags, either ros1 or ros2 bags, there's a few reasonable conditions by which you can simply run

 ```bash
 rko_lio /path/to/bag